tohu-wabohu/wine/README.md

 git rev-parse --short HEAD
 ```

-After fetching, remove any remote-tracking branches which no longer exist on the remote.
+After fetching, remove any remote-tracking branches which no longer exist on the remote:
 ```
 git fetch --prune
 ```